ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2020-10-23-webinar-faq.md

-REMINDER: Applications for our next fellowship round close on **November 3rd, 2020**.
+REMINDER: Applications for our next fellowship round close on {{ site.intake.close }}.